 The effects of an amputation stretch beyond the physical harm caused.
-These serious injuries can have long-lasting psychological effects, not only for the victim but also their loved ones.
-A serious injury claim can go some way to compensating this trauma but must also cover any loss of earnings caused by the injury, and also pay for long-term rehabilitation and medical care.
+These serious injuries can have long-lasting psychological effects, not only for the victim but also for their loved ones.
+A serious injury claim can go some way to compensating for this trauma but must also cover any loss of earnings caused by the injury, and also pay for long-term rehabilitation and medical care.

 Talk to our experienced personal injury solicitors today and discover the ways that you could benefit from our legal advice and emotional support.
 Call 0800 342 3206 or fill out our online form and a member of our team will help you get your claim started.

 At Jefferies Solicitors, we help our clients with many different types of amputation claims.
 Whether your injuries arise from a workplace accident, a medical mistake or if you are injured in a road accident.

 Amputation occurs when a limb or extremity is removed from the body; through either trauma or surgery.
 Body parts that can be amputated include arms, legs, toes, fingers, feet and/or hands.
 Without one or a combination of these parts of your body, you can be left with various kinds of disability.
 This can mean physical pain, financial detriment and psychological damage also.

 AMPUTATION CLAIM TYPES

 There are a number of different ways in which an individual can end up with an amputation.
 Infections can lead to amputations if you have suffered an illness or a disease.
 Serious accidents like a motorcycle crash or any kind of road accident can result in traumatic amputations where a limb has been torn off, for example.
 Accidents at work where heavy machinery has been utilised can also result in a body part being removed traumatically.

 Some accidents happen through no fault of anyone else and many surgical procedures are carried out appropriately.
 However, there can be some instances where someone has acted negligently.
 If your amputation happened as a result of someone else’s negligence then you could be eligible to make a valid amputation claim.